Nirbhay-kr24/Nexus-ChatApp/README.md

 ### Deploying Your Own Instance

-1. On terminal type `npm run build`
+1. Build locally first with `npm run build` command in frontend terminal
+2. Then proceed with deployment on Render
-2. Create a new Web Service on Render
+3. Create a new Web Service on Render
-3. Connect your GitHub repository
+4. Connect your GitHub repository
-4. Set the build command: `npm run build`
+5. Set the build command: `npm run build`
-5. Set the start command: `npm run start`
+6. Set the start command: `npm run start`
-6. Add environment variables in Render dashboard
+7. Add environment variables in Render dashboard

 **Environment Variables to Set:**